aosabook/500lines/same-origin-policy/doc/chapter.md

 have not discussed yet: What exactly do we mean when we say our system is _secure_?

 Not surprisingly, this is a tricky question to answer.
 For our purposes, we will turn to two well-studied concepts in information security -- _confidentiality_ and _integrity_.
 Both of these concepts talk about how information should be allowed to pass through the various parts of the system.
 Roughly, _confidentiality_ means that a critical piece of data should only be accessible to parts that are deemed trusted, and _integrity_ means that trusted parts only rely on data that have not been maliciously tampered with.

+### Dataflow Properties

 In order to specify these security properties more precisely, we first need to define what it means for a piece of data to _flow_ from one